-Council means the City Council as defined by Article Four of the Charter of the City of Gahanna, Ohio.
+Council means the City Council of the City of Gahanna, Ohio.

 Decorative open fence means a fence constructed for its beauty or decorative effect, and when viewed at right angles and enclosing the outline of all parts of the fence in its vertical plane, has an open face area of at least 30 percent.
 Decorative open fences shall include, but not be limited to: